Groosham Grange: Plot

 As the three children are talking about their new boarding school, a vicar enters their compartment.
-After playing a number of religious songs (much to the three’s displeasure), has a heart attack when the three children tell him they are going to attend Groosham Grange, much to their astonishment.
+After playing a number of religious songs (much to the three’s displeasure), he has a heart attack when the three children tell him they are going to attend Groosham Grange, much to their astonishment.
 On the station platform, they meet Gregor, a hunchback with one eye who is the school’s porter.
 He drives them to a pier where they take a boat to the island.
 The ship's captain, Captain Bloodbath, ferries them to Skrull Island (a parody of Skull Island), which is where Groosham Grange is located.

 On the island, David is received by Mr. Kilgraw and is told that he must write his name in a book where other names have already been written.
 Strangely, Mr. Kilgraw makes David injure his thumb while giving him a quill to write with, and David is forced to sign his name into the book with his own blood.

 As the days go by, David starts noticing some very weird things about the school.
 The students are all too well behaved and the staff is made up of some rather odd teachers.
 Eventually, David and Jill begin to suspect that the students at the school aren’t even using their names, and that their teachers are a monster of some kind, be it a werewolf, a vampire, a mummy and a ghost.
 Every night, the students also get out of their beds and suddenly disappear from the school without a trace.